Ryan O'Connell

 Ryan O'Connell is an American writer, actor, director, comedian, LGBTQ activist, and disability advocate.
-He is known for his 2015 memoir, I'm Special: And Other Lies We Tell Ourselves, about his life as a gay man with cerebral palsy, which he adapted into television series Special for Netflix, which premiered in April 2019.
+He is known for his 2015 memoir, I'm Special: And Other Lies We Tell Ourselves, about his life as a gay man with cerebral palsy, which he adapted into television series Special for Netflix.

 Early life and education

 O'Connell grew up in Ventura County, California with what he described as his "liberal" family.
 He has a mild form of cerebral palsy (CP) since birth, which affects the right side of his body with a noticeable limp.
 Because of his CP, he had ten or eleven surgeries as a child, spending time in the hospital, and received much physical therapy.

 Growing up, O'Connell requested TV scripts for Christmas, and watched shows with the closed captioning on to learn more about writing.
 He would watch shows and attempt to figure out the A-Plot versus the B-plot, and the structure of the script.
 He loved performing as well, acting in all the middle-school and high-school plays.
 Later on he suppressed this desire, seeing himself not represented in popular culture.
 He attended Foothill Technology High School.